Banking Basics

 The reasons for freezing bank accounts are clear.
 However, one question remains unanswered: How to withdraw money from a frozen account?

-Unfortunately, you can’t use frozen bank accounts to make any cash withdrawals or transfers.
+Unfortunately, you can’t withdraw cash or transfers from frozen bank accounts.
 However, you can try to unfreeze your frozen accounts.

 Here is a step-by-step guide that may help you.